-Feline Friends has tested some pet tracking/locating devices, and are reporting our opinions of these to you elsewhere on this website.
-However, when considering that some 300,000 cats are killed on our roads in the UK every year, we decided that the ability to locate our cats was possible of lesser importance to us than being able to confine them to our garden.
+Feline Friends has investigated a few pet tracking devices in the past but, with some 300,000 cats killed on our roads in the UK every year, we decided that the ability to locate our cats was possibly of lesser importance to us than being able to confine them to our gardens.
 We, therefore, considered methods of containment which would not smother our cats’ love of the outdoor life.

 There is a massive range of both wire and wooden fencing tall enough to keep our cats in the garden, and numerous of them are ideal for this purpose.
-There are also many purpose-built enclosures, and fence topping devices such as ‘Katzecure’ and ‘Purrfect Fence’.
+There are also many purpose-built enclosures, and fence topping devices.
+‘Protectapet’, ‘Katzecure’ and ‘Purrfect Fence’ are just a few examples of the large assortment available.
 However, many of us have gardens for which this type of fencing or enclosure is simply not suitable for a wide variety of reasons.
 We example just a few of the problems:

 Therefore, for these and/or other reasons a conventional fence or enclosure might not work for you.